irmakbkd/geco_habit_tracker/README.md

 # Geco Habit Tracker

-> Note: On first launch, if your terminal blocks standard input, the app will default to using "Guest" as the username to prevent crashing.
+> Note: On first launch, if your terminal blocks standard input, the app will automatically assign "Guest" as the username to prevent crashing.

 **Geco Habit Tracker** is a terminal-based Python application designed to help you build and maintain daily habits. \
 The system is built around the idea of "not breaking the chain", a method of daily consistency tracking.